 * Visit the castle of Otranto.

-When we visited Otranto in October 2014, the castle was under reconstruction and there was not much to see so we even didn’t enter, but if you fancy any entertainment in the form of art while spending a weekend in Otranto, you might like art exhibitions they organise in the castle during the restoration works.
+If you fancy any entertainment in the form of art while spending a weekend in Otranto, you might like art exhibitions they organise in the castle during the restoration works.

 * Beach time!

 * Saying good-bye to Otranto and take a few last minute photos of its turquoise waters.